beebpeeb/bbc-academy-purescript-demo/README.md

 Observe that the PureScipt compiler generates (readable) JavaScript which is written into the `output` directory as Common JS modules.
 The upcoming 0.15 release of the PureScript compiler will switch entirely to ES6 modules.

-These JavaScript modules are then bundled by [Parcel](https://parceljs.org/).
+These JavaScript modules are then bundled by [Parcel](https://parceljs.org/) and the running application can be viewed on (localhost:1234)[localhost:1234].

 ## Test